nimblebrain.json

 nimblebrain.json— instance-level settings (models, HTTP, logging, limits, feature flags).
 One file per deployment.
 This page.workspace.json— per-workspace settings (bundles, skill directories, named agent profiles, optional model + identity overrides).
 Seeworkspace.json.

 Top-level bundles, skillDirs, agents, home, and preferences entries in nimblebrain.json are silently stripped at load — they belong in workspace.json now.
-See Workspace Isolation for the rationale.
+See workspace configuration for where they live.

 Config resolution